tari-labs/tari-university/src/regulatory/howey-application-to-blockchain/MainReport.md

 tokens, or the right to receive tokens once the network has launched.
 They then use the sales proceeds to finance development and maintenance of the networks.

-TThe U.S. Securities and Exchange Commission (SEC) has determined that many of the token offerings and sales over the past few years have been in violation of federal securities laws.
+The U.S. Securities and Exchange Commission (SEC) has determined that many of the token offerings and sales over the past few years have been in violation of federal securities laws.
 In some cases, the SEC has taken action against the promoters of the offerings.<sup>[f1][footnote_1~]</sup> In each case, the SEC's decision to take action has been underpinned by its determination that the digital assets that were offered and sold were securities pursuant to Section